A former Vice-Chancellor of the University of Ibadan, Prof. Idowu Olayinka, has mourned the death of a renowned historian, Prof. Obaro Ikime.

 “He was a doyen of the world-renowned Ibadan School of History as a pioneer in historical studies.

-“He served the university diligently in many capacities, including Dean of Arts, Director of the Institute of African Studies and member of the council.
+“He served the university diligently in many capacities, including being the Dean of Arts, Director of the Institute of African Studies, and council member.

-“Prof. Ikime was Hall Master, Ransome Kuti Hall, which was his hall of residence, as an undergraduate student of University College, Ibadan.
+“Prof. Ikime was Hall Master, Ransome Kuti Hall, his hall of residence, as an undergraduate student of University College, Ibadan.

-“He also served for many years on the National Executive Committee of the University of Ibadan Alumni Association Worldwide.
+“He also served on the National Executive Committee of the University of Ibadan Alumni Association Worldwide for many years.

 “Even after compulsorily retired in 1990 during the Federal Military Government of General Ibrahim Babangida, he still served as an adjunct professor of History,” Olayinka said.